spyren/Mecrisp-Cube/README.md

 2. Cut out the overlay
 3. Laminate the overlay
 4. Cut out the laminated overlay
-5. Cut holes for the push buttons
+5. Cut holes for the push buttons, I use a leather puncher (4 mm holes)

 #### Flash the 4TH Calculator Firmware